 1.1.
 Adding Recurring Services

 Prerequisite for adding a recurring service includes having a group defined consists list of assets that require recurring maintenance.
-This empowers preventive maintenance within your organization that enables you to lessen the likelihood of an equipment failing.
+This empowers preventive maintenance within your organization that enables you to lessen the likelihood of an equipment failure.
 Useful in cases where warranty renewals and regular equipment maintenance is crucial.

 Associating Items to a Group: Define a set of items that require recurring maintenance tracking e.g. heavy construction servicing (group) or construction site accessories (subgroup).